THOMASELOVE/431-classes-2024/movies/breakout3_results.md

 # Results from Breakout Activity 3

+- Numbers in parentheses next to variable names show missing value counts.
+- **Complete** is the number of movies (out of our 228 movies) which have complete data on the group's proposed four variables.
+- **r** is the Pearson correlation between the outcome and the covariate, using the observations with complete data on those two variables.

 Group | Outcome | Binary  | Covariate | Multi-Category | Complete | r
 :----------------: | :-----------------------: | :-----------------------: | :-----------------------: | :-----------------------: | :-------: | ---:
 Tukey (from Ajay) | potentially triggering events (3) | primary language English | length | streaming services | 225 | 0.15